 Ultimately, we intend to define internal Service Level Agreements (SLAs) for query performance to which our engineers will strive to adhere.
 We do not know yet what our target SLA numbers are going to be.
 We will have a clearer idea once we start gathering and analyzing current performance data for our queries.

-Understanding why certain queries are slow will enable us to better educate our developers as to how to avoid creating performance problems in the first place.
+Understanding why certain queries are slow by SQL server monitoring will enable us to better educate our developers as to how to avoid creating performance problems in the first place.

 We are open-sourcing all the code we develop as part of this effort.
 You can find it on GitHub in our sql-perf-monitoring repository.